saloedov/jira_hack/README.md

 Prerequisites:
 1. Installed Jira (tested on 6.1);
 2. Access to Jira admin board and Jira DB (script designed to be used with PostgreSQL);
-3. A board with tasks and sprints;
+3. Jira board with sprints, tasks and task costs;
 4. Make sure you've backed up your DB befor running this!!!

 Instruction: